 I could not possibly have imagined even 15 years ago.

 I worry that I like both a bit too much.

 How often do we text when a call or a personal conversation would serve better?
 Do we eschew active human interaction at a party or community event in lieu of a good movie on TV?
 I know I have done both.

 As humans, I believe we are wired a certain way.
 Just as our pancreas is meant to process fewer sugars than we currently eat, our bodies are meant to live differently than we currently do.

 We are meant to be in the sun.
 Spending almost all of our time indoors makes us deprived of Vitamin D, leading to various health issues (including asthma).
-I also think that sunshine reduces depression.
+I also think sunshine reduces depression.

-First, camp unplugs us from the electronic umbilical cord.
+Firstly, camp unplugs us from the electronic umbilical cord.
 We ARE outside.
 We DO talk and hug person-to-person.
 We FEEL the sun and the breeze.

 I do not want to turn back all the progress that we have.
 I would not exchange the television of the 1970s for today, nor would I give up my email.
 I think that the photos and blogs are a fantastic addition to the Camp experience for our families.

-No, I am a fan of technology.
+Yes, I am a fan of technology.
 But I also know that it can become too pervasive, too much a part of our lives.
 We are meant to interact with nature and each other.
 Camp gives this gift.
 And, at its best, it teaches these lessons in a way that will inform the rest of our lives!

 In short, we need the ability to resist the Siren Song of the Silicon when it serves us to do so!